 Set Current Location

-Located in Seattle's International District, this museum depicts the story of the Asian-American experience in America through historic photographs, artwork and text.
+Located in Seattle's International District, the Wing Luke Museum of the Asian Pacific American Experience depicts the story of Asian-Americans through historic photographs, artwork and text.
 Come and learn the history of the people who traveled from Asia to the United States, the problems they faced, the contributions they made and more.
 The museum store sells such treasures as photographs, video documentaries and books on Japanese-American culture.

 Come learn about the indigenous people – the Duwamish Tribe – that occupied Seattle thousands of years ago.
 Admission is free, so it is a great opportunity to educate yourself about those that came before.
 A small but beautiful museum, Duwamish Longhouse and Cultural Center has educational videos and interesting artifacts for visitors to examine.
 You may leave the experience with a heavy heart, but you will feel thankful for the experience.